What Is American Education Services (AES)?

 Access Federal Student Loan Benefits

-According to its site, AES can help you find, apply for, and use protections and programs offered to federal student loan borrowers:
+According to its site, AES can help you find, apply for, and use protections and programs offered to federal student loan borrowers.
+This includes:

-- Lower or adjust payments with federal repayment plans such as Graduated and Income-Based Repayment
+- Lowering or adjusting payments with federal repayment plans such as graduated and income-based repayment

-- Learn about programs to forgive, cancel, or discharge federal student loans
+- Learning about programs to forgive, cancel, or discharge federal student loans

 - Federal student loan consolidation